epatyukova/goldilocks/README.md

 ## Features

-The purpose of this application is to help inexperienced users set up a single point SCF energy calculation with Quantum Espresso package [1,2].
+The purpose of this application is to predict k-points density for 3D inorganic compounds and generate an input file for a single point SCF energy calculation with
+Quantum Espresso package [1,2].

 ### Current Strategy for Parameter Selection

 The current strategy for choosing parameters for single point SCF calculations is the following:

-* **Pseudopotentials**: Use SSSP library of pseudopotentials [3] (versions for PBE and PBEsol functionals, with 'efficiency' and 'precision' modes, all available through the application)
+* **Pseudopotentials**: Use SSSP1.3, PBEsol [3] (with 'efficiency' and 'precision' modes, both available through the application)
 * **Cutoffs**: Choose the maximum value for all elements in the compound from tables supplied with the corresponding set of pseudopotentials
 * **Smearing**: Constant smearing for all calculations: 0.01 Ry Marzari-Vanderbilt
-* **K-point mesh**: Predicted using machine learning models (Random Forest or ALIGNN) trained on data generated for structures from the MC3D database [8].
+* **K-point mesh**: Predicted using machine learning models (Random Forest or ALIGNN) trained on data generated for structures from the MC3D database [5].
 The models predict k-point spacing with confidence intervals (95%, 90%, or 85% confidence levels available)

 ### Input File Generation Methods